swan-io/swan-partner-frontend/docs/docs/specs/banking/banking.md

-# Web banking
+# Web Banking

-Use Swan's web banking source code to **create your own banking app** for your users.
+Use Swan's Web Banking source code to **create your own banking app** for your users.

 You can completely customize the **navigation** as well as your **branding**.